fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 ## Getting Started

-The fastest way to get started is to start from the [Creat React App demo](https://github.com/fixie-ai/ai-jsx/tree/main/packages/create-react-app-demo).
+The fastest way to get started is to start from the [Create React App demo](https://github.com/fixie-ai/ai-jsx/tree/main/packages/create-react-app-demo).
 Or, you can follow these steps:

 1. Install:
    ```console